Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the spoken words in a video' and explicitly distinguishes from sibling tool ask_video by noting it returns actual text rather than a summary.
+The description opens with a specific verb and resource: 'Get the spoken words in a video.'
+It immediately distinguishes itself from the sibling tool ask_video by stating it returns the actual text, not a summary.
+This makes the purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.